-Analogue input values are shown in a grid and can be altered by the scroll up/down buttons or by typing over the value directly (0-255).
+Analogue input values are shown in a grid and can be altered by the scroll up/ down buttons or by typing over the value directly (0-255).
 These are the values used by the 'readadc' command.

-The 'generic' value operates in a similar manner (0-65535) and is used by the following commands as the input value: count, pulsin, readadc10, readtemp, readtemp12
+The 'generic' value operates in a similar manner (0-65535) and is used by the following commands as the input value: count, pulsin, readadc10, readtemp, readtemp12 etc.

-The reset (RST) button resets the simulation (program flow starts again from top of the program).
+The reset (RST) button resets the simulation (program flow starts again from top of the program and all variables are reset).